Disruption-Consulting/autoMigrate/HOWTO-migrate-dblink.md

 In the other 2 cases, routing is hard-coded in the definition itself; tnsnames.ora is not relevant but the links will only work if SQLNET network connectivity from the new target server is enabled.

-In order to enhance understanding of actual DB LINK usage, it helps enourmously if the effected databases have implemented AUDIT SESSION, since monitoring DB LINK usage is as simple as issuing the following query which will reveal whether DB LINKs are used:
+In order to enhance understanding of actual DB LINK usage, it helps enourmously if the effected databases have implemented AUDIT SESSION, since monitoring DB LINK usage is as simple as issuing the following query.
+All Oracle databases should AUDIT SESSION as an absolute minimum.

 ```
 CONNECT /AS SYSDBA